paulberlin/treffen/README.md

-# Buddy Tracker
+# Buddy Logger

-This is a simple app to track get-togethers aka meetups with your buddies at certain places / locations.
+This is a simple app to log get-togethers aka meetups with your buddies at certain places / locations.